vicompany/Front-end-Guidelines/SASS.md

 Avoid binding to the same class in both your CSS and JavaScript as it can easily lead to breaking code when refactoring CSS.

 We recommend creating JavaScript-specific classes with a `.js-` hook as prefix to bind to.
-Don't use these class names for CSS styling!
+Never use these class names for CSS styling!

 ```html
 <button class="button js-button-toggle">Toggle</button>